Desireful/phpbb/docs/coding-guidelines.markdown

 *****

 # Code Structure & Style
-Please note that these Guidelines applies to all php, html, javascript and css files as far as that makes sense for the language.
+Please note that these Guidelines applies to all PHP, HTML, Javascript and CSS files as far as that makes sense for the language.

 ## Naming Conventions
 We use camel-case for all identifiers but constants.
 When using an abbreviation you should use multiple upper-case characters, e.g. `someDOMFunction`.
 We do not use any form of hungarian notation in our naming conventions.
 Many of us believe that hungarian naming is one of the primary code obfuscation techniques currently in use.